sborms/leaguescheduler/README.md

 The generated output is an Excel file with one league per sheet and the respective optimal calendar.

 The calendar includes the date, time, location, home team and away team for each game.
-It also includes the unplanned games (at the bottom).
+The unplanned games are put at the bottom.

 ## Scheduling

 ### CLI

-After having cloned the repository you can install the package in editable mode by running `pip install -e .` in the root directory.

-Once installed, you can use the scheduler from the command line as follows:
+You can use the scheduler from the command line as follows:

 ```bash
 2rr \